A roundup of food policy topics

 Food Policy Watchdog: What are the Democratic Mayoral Candidates’ Plans for Addressing Food Insecurity in NYC?

 Nine of the more than 30 candidates in the York City mayoral race participated in the Mayoral Food Forum 2021, a discussion of the future of food policy and the NYC food system.
-The candidates who joined the event were: Eric Adams, Kathryn Garcia, Shaun Donovan, Dianne Morales, Ray McGuire, Scott Stringer, Joycelyn Taylor, Loree Sutton, and Maya Wiley.
+The candidates who joined the event were: Eric Adams, Kathryn Garcia, Shaun Donovan, Dianne Morales, Ray McGuire, Scott Stringer, Jocelyn Taylor, Loree Sutton, and Maya Wiley.

 Loree Sutton provided a quote from former mayor Fiorello LaGuardia that provides context or the importance and need to focus on food insecurity.
 LaGuardia stated that “Only a well-fed, well-housed, well-schooled people can fully reap the benefits of liberty,” which Sutton called the gold standard that should still prevail today.